What Works?

 All theology is a collection of stories and explanations that we have told ourselves about our experience.
 Something happens, and we drape it with meaning and purpose by imagining why, and how, and for what.
 We may adjust the explanation over time to take into account the questions and contradictions it encounters, but at some point, it may achieve the status of Gospel Truth, become sacrosanct, and exist beyond all scrutiny and doubt.
 The ground of all religious belief is our experience and what we have told ourselves about our experience to make sense of it and to position ourselves to take advantage of it.
 The advantage may come to a larger group and not to any individual within the group, but we don’t believe anything that isn’t self-serving on some level.
 We don’t believe anything that doesn’t have the potential of making us (or those like us) better off for believing it.
 There is always a payoff involved—usually heaven when we die—in what we believe.
 There is no religion in which advantage does not accrue to believers for believing.

 Look at it another way: Position yourself midway between me and, say, John Calvin (I picked John Calvin because he and I are in the same religious tradition—the Reformed Faith—and are in 100% disagreement regarding the tenets of that tradition).
 You stand your ground and let us start talking about any topic you choose.
 I’m going to say one thing and John Calvin is going to say something quite different.
 Who are you going to believe?
 How will you decide whom to side with?
 How will you know which of us is right, or that neither of us is?
 You are going to “take it on faith” that you know what you are doing when you say “Yes,” to one of us and “No,” to the other—or “No” to both of us.
 You are going to do what makes sense to you in light of your own experience and thoughts on the matter.
-You are you own authority regarding how to know what to believe, as we all are.
+You are you own authority regarding how to know what to believe, as we all are, and your judgement in the matter is sacrosanct, firm and final.

 If we are willing to keep walking around what makes sense to us, looking it over, reflecting on it, examining it, poking it, prodding it, digging around in it, holding it up to the light, and thinking about what we think after we have thought about it, we will become increasingly aware of inconsistencies, incongruities, and incompatibilities.
 One thing will contradict another.
 The practice of “taking things on faith” came into vogue to relieve us of the trouble of squaring up to mutually exclusive beliefs, e.g., “God is Love, and will send you straight to hell if you don’t believe it is so!”